playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 <!-- tabs:end -->

-Here, we're using each framework's method of injecting state into a component.
+Here, we're using each framework's method of injecting the state into a component.
 For React, we'll use the `{}` syntax to interpolate JavaScript into the template, while Vue and Angular both rely on `{{}}` syntax.

 ## Live Updating